ransonk/group-yelp-project/README.md

 1. Clone this repository
 2. Install dependencies (npm install)
-3. Create a .env file using the .env.example file as a basis
+3. Create a .env file using the .envExample file as a basis
 4. Create a user and database with that user as owner that match the .env file you created
 5. Run
     * `npx dotenv sequelize db:migrate`